 A. No development is permitted which will cause emissions of dust, ash, smoke or other particulate matter likely to damage human or animal health, vegetation, or property, by reason of concentration or toxicity.
 Evidence that relevant state and federal regulatory requirements have been met shall be considered sufficient to meet this standard.
-This shall be considered sufficient to regulate dust or odors generated by agricultural practices conducted using accepted Best Management Practices.
+This shall be considered sufficient to meet this standard.
+This shall not be construed to regulate dust or odors generated by agricultural practices conducted using accepted Best Management Practices.
 (BMP)